tapanther/Tritan/docs/Gnolls.md

 Despite their tentative alliance, gnolls true loyalty lies with the [Demon Lord Yeenoghu](https://www.dndbeyond.com/monsters/yeenoghu).
 The gnoll mind knows only an insatiable hunger, and as their ranks grew, so did the gnolls' bloodlust.
 In the euphoria of the Great Sack, the gnolls turned on the demogorgon - a move that would prove to be the beginning of the end for Baltatrax.

 For their betrayal, the gnolls were ruthlessly hunted down and slaughtered by Baltatrax's other followers.
 To this day, gnolls stand alone from the rest of the monstrous hordes and the civilized world.
 In the ruins of the First Age, gnoll packs and orc tribes frequently fight for control over hunting grounds.
-In the fringes of the Second Age, even the smallest sign of gnoll activity is met with overwhelming force from the [Republic][Republic of Siddarmark] and the [Kingdom of Dohlar][].
+In the fringes of the Second Age, even the smallest sign of gnoll activity is met with overwhelming force from the [Republic][Republic of Siddarmark] and the [Kingdom of Dohlar][Kingdom of Dohlar].
 ## Gnoll Social Structure

 Gnolls, for all their savagery, are highly social creatures.
 All gnolls belong to a *Pack*, consisting of between 50 to 200 individuals.
 Gnoll Packs will roam the wilderness, ravaging and devouring anything they come across.

 During their calmer periods, gnolls will form small *hunting parties* of a few dozen gnolls and hyenas.
 These hunting parties will spread out over a huge swath of land, which greatly reduces the strain on the ecosystem, but often brings the pack into conflict with surrounding creatures and settlements.
 These conflicts are generally small and self-contained, especially if the hunting party is quickly wiped out before it can regroup and reinforce.
 If sufficiently motivated by hunger or bloodlust, the hunting parties will reform a Gnoll Pack and begin a rampage.

 For unknown reasons, Gnoll Packs will sometimes join forces to rampage as a single entity known as a *Gnoll War Band*.
 Although extremely rare, a Gnoll War Band is an existential threat to anything caught in its sights.
 War Bands can grow as large as a few thousand individuals.
-The most recent War Band, led by the Flind, Yh Grimemaw, numbered some 1,000 gnolls, and nearly destroyed the nascent Republic.
+The most recent War Band, led by the Flind, Yh Grimemaw, numbered some 1,000 gnolls, and nearly destroyed the nascent [Republic][Republic of Siddarmark].
 ## Gnoll Types

 ### Gnoll